danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 ## Asterisk Painting

 The following section will move from repetition and regularity, to repetition and difference.
 Artist and software developer John P. Bell made an artwork called *Asterisk Painting*,[^Bell] that consists of a number of throbber-like spinning patterns, however each throbber (or what he calls asterisk) spins differently, varying in color and texture.
-Many of the syntaxes Bell used are related to temporality, for example the setting up of a timer, the calculation in milliseconds, the speed of rotation, the time to wait before starting a new cycle, and so on.
-Also, on closer inspection, the asterisks are not geometric shapes, but are constituted by a series of numbers which refer to the milliseconds counter that line up to form a straight line.
+Many of the syntaxes Bell used are related to temporality, for example the setting up of a timer, the calculation in milliseconds, the speed of rotation, the time to wait before starting a new cycle, and so on, in which programming enables the re-negotiation of time to "develop alternative time practices and experiences" through manipulating time-related functions[^Lammerant].
+Also, on a closer inspection, the asterisks are not geometric shapes, but are constituted by a series of numbers which refer to the milliseconds counter that line up to form a straight line.

 ![3.5](Asterisk_Painting.gif)
 :    *Figure 3.5 : Asterisk Painting (2014) by John P. Bell*